How MSTR "Works"

-Imagine someone, centuries ago, telling all their neighbors every year “Give me your gold, and whatever it’s worth in wampum shells today, I’ll owe you those shells at some point in the future.”
+Imagine someone, centuries ago, telling all their neighbors every year, “Give me your gold for whatever it’s worth in wampum shells today.
+At some point in the future, I’ll owe you those shells.”
 Let’s say this person also knows that gold is becoming increasingly scarce, and that wampum shells happen to be appearing on nearby beaches more and more frequently every year.
 What is this person doing?

 Basically, they’re taking on debt in the form of a depreciating asset (wampum shells) to buy an appreciating asset (gold).
 It’s a great bet.
 They think something like, “The increasing supply of wampum shells will reduce my relative debt burden, while the decreasing supply of gold will increase my personal wealth.”
 In hindsight, this would be a brilliant move right?